Close

 Business and Professional Visas

-Business Visa (Type C) accommodates commercial activities including meetings, conferences, negotiations, and trade fairs.
-Processing typically requires 10-15 working days with comprehensive documentation of business purpose and Swiss company invitation.
+Business Visa (Type C) accommodates commercial activities including meetings, conferences, family visits, and attendance at cultural or sporting events.
+Processing typically averages around 15 days, though complex cases may require additional time.
+Comprehensive documentation of business purpose and invitation from the Swiss company is required.

 Student and Academic Visas